cpouchon/ORTHOSKIM/README.md

 We also recommend investigating the reconstructed size and the number of contigs for which targeted sequences were captured to identify spurious taxa (see following section 3.5.2.).

 ## 4. How to collect annotations

 ### 4.1 Using the NCBI
 1. Go to the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/).
-2. Select `Nucleotide` database in the search bar
+2. Select `Nucleotide` database in the search bar.
-3. Search for `mitochondrion complete genome`,`chloroplast complete genome` or `ribosomal RNA genes and internal transcribed spacers complete sequence ` with specific taxa e.g. `Viridiplantae`:
+3. Search for `mitochondrion complete genome`, `chloroplast complete genome` or `ribosomal RNA genes and internal transcribed spacers complete sequence` with specific taxa e.g. `Viridiplantae`:
    + Select RefSeq (for cpDNA and mtDNA)
    + Select a sequence length
    + Select the right genomic compartment (for cpDNA and mtDNA)
-4. Download complete record in GenBank format
+4. Download complete record in GenBank format.

 Example for mtDNA annotations